 - Scoop out 1/2 cup of the hot milk and set aside in a small bowl.
 Into this bowl, whisk in the cocoa powder and cornstarch quickly until mixed thoroughly and there are no lumps.

-- Add this milk/cocoa/cornstarch mixture to the simmering milk and whisk quickly to mix well.
+- Slowly add this cornstarch mixture to the simmering milk whisking as you add to prevent lumps.
 The pudding should begin to thicken immediately.

 - Whisk in vanilla and a dash of salt.

 - Cook for a couple more minutes, whisking or stirring constantly to avoid scorching or creating lumps.

 - Dish pudding into individual dishes and chill in the fridge for later until completely chilled.
 Alternately, you can serve this pudding warm if you choose.